 Very often, we hear that this is an era in which data is “the most valuable asset”.
 This goes for retailers and salespeople as well – obtaining reliable customer data is absolutely vital for their success.
 But given the amount of data uploaded every day (in 2018, this amount was 2.5 quintillion bytes per day and it’s expected to grow to 463 exabytes in 2025), the mere possession of billions of divergent data points is of virtually no use for any business.

 This is where the processing power of artificial intelligence comes in.
-AI can sift through this data, sort it, organize it and put it to action.
+AI for sales forecasting can sift through this data, sort it, organize it and put it to action.
 This way vendors can get to know their customers, their prospects and their market in general by looking at the data they generate.
 This can do wonders for lead generation, pipeline monitoring, sales forecasting, real-time marketing or communication with customers, just to name a few benefits.

 AI’s capability to act upon interpreted data also helps automate tasks and workflows, thus enhancing productivity.
 Furthermore, it speeds up communication inside the organization and makes it smoother.
 Finally, it can do numerous repetitive and tiresome tasks that used to be done by human reps, in a reliable and error-free way.